Please register or login to continue

 ‘Powerful men, who wanted their foes killed’.

-'Could these assassins or type of assassins actually exist now in our century?'
+‘Could these assassins or types of assassins actually exist now in our century?’
 I asked Mr Rahman.

-There was nothing more that Mr Rahman could produce in the manner of information about the Hashashins.
-We had thanked him for his useful service and left his home.
-Mr Rahman had not only verified a pertinent profile of the assassin, but the ancient tactics utilised also, by the fierce members of this secret society.
-The irretrievable clues had formed the convolution of the identification and the procrastination of the truth.
-The procurement of the urgent capture of the assassin was becoming of utmost significance.
-It was difficult to surmise how could we obviate the assassin from killing another Western diplomat?
-Why was the assassin murdering these influential diplomats, not any Turkish diplomats?
+There was nothing more Mr Rahman could provide in terms of information about the Hashashins.
+We thanked him for his useful service and left his home.
+Mr Rahman had not only verified a pertinent profile of the assassin but the ancient tactics also used by the fierce members of this secret society.

-Bonheur was still convinced that the anarchists were involved in the murders, and the Turkish Police concurred with that analogy.
-They had planned for the disbandment of the anarchist movements.
-Although it was common for me to not agree on everything with Bonheur, I had respected him.
-There was no other determined compeer, who knew me better than Bonheur.
+Bonheur was still convinced the anarchists were involved in the murders, and the Turkish police concurred with that view.
+They had planned to disband the anarchist movements.
+Although I did not always agree with Bonheur, I respected him.
+There was no other determined compeer who knew me better than Bonheur.

-We got into the vehicle and had decided to visit the home of Sir Redfield and when we arrived, we were told that he was at the Robert College that was an American boarding school, near the Liceo Italiano.
-He was conversing with a German diplomat, when he saw me.
+We got into the vehicle and decided to visit the home of Sir Redfield.
+When we arrived, we were told he was at Robert College, an American boarding school near the Liceo Italiano.
+He was conversing with a German diplomat when he saw me.

-'Inspector Cauvain and the prefect, it is good to see you.
-What brings you both to see me?'
-He had asked me.
+‘Inspector Cauvain and the Prefect, it is good to see you.
+What brings you both to see me?’
+He asked.

 ‘Allow me a few minutes to finish my conversation.
 Let me introduce you both to Herr Adolph Grossman’.

-I shook the hands of the German diplomat, 'It is a pleasure to meet you,' I told him.
+I shook the hand of the German diplomat.
+‘It is a pleasure to meet you’, I said.

-We had left Sir Redfield at the American Boarding School and headed towards the Cité de Péra in our automobile, 'It does smell very good in this part of the city', Bonheur said.
+We left Sir Redfield at the American Boarding School and headed towards the Cité de Péra in our motorcar.
+'It does smell very good in this part of the city,' Bonheur said.

-'It is the Middle-Eastern aroma of the city's merchants and traders Bonheur!'
-I had answered.
+'It is the Middle Eastern aroma of the city's merchants and traders, Bonheur!'
+I answered.

 'I believe the main entrance to the avenue is through there.
-Let us park our automobile and walk our way on foot!'
+Let us park the motorcar and continue on foot!'

 'D'accord!'

-We had parked and walked to an old Parisian café that had delighted my good French friend and prefect.
-We sat down at a table provided, and had chatted, 'I am certain that you shall be at home here.
-Although it is not the Le Café de la Paux nor the Café Procope in Paris, nevertheless, it does seem suitable to your liking!'
+We parked and walked to an old Parisian café that had delighted my good French friend and prefect.
+We sat down at a table provided and began to chat.
+'I am certain that you shall feel at home here.
+Although it is not Le Café de la Paix nor the Café Procope in Paris, nevertheless, it does seem suitable to your liking!'

-'I see the immediate thought of that contemplation brings a smile on your face'.
+'I see the immediate thought of that contemplation brings a smile to your face'.

 'Oui!'

-'Good, now that we are here seated amongst the cafés and wine houses of Constantinople, we can discuss at length, about the issue of the death of the Swiss diplomat, Monsieur Pontier'.
+'Good.
+Now that we are seated amongst the cafés and wine houses of Constantinople, we can discuss at length the matter of the death of the Swiss diplomat, Monsieur Pontier'.

-'There is something queer about these murders that incommode my analytical persuasions'.
+'There is something queer about these murders that troubles my analytical sensibilities'.

 'What do you mean?
 I do not comprehend!'

-'All these murders and the unique nature of their developing circumstance'.
+'All these murders and the peculiar nature of their evolving circumstances'.

 'Please explain!'

-'We know that the assassin has killed numerous Western diplomats, and that the tactics used resemble the method of execution, by the secret society of the Hashashins.
-What we still don't know, is who is behind this contriving operation?'
+'We know that the assassin has killed several Western diplomats, and that the tactics used resemble the method of execution by the secret society of the Hashashins.
+What we still do not know is who is behind this intricate operation'.

 'Exactement!'

-We rose up to our feet, but the assassin had jumped on to the tram on İstiklal Avenue and had escaped.
-The incident did not go unnoticeable with the crowd, notwithstanding, no witnesses had been able to describe the assailant with effectiveness.
-I felt with immediacy that we were the targets chosen, but the question was, why?
-Bonheur was outraged and had demanded that we speak at once, with Captain Özgün of the Constantinople Police.
-I had understood his umbrage, but I told him that we needed to maintain our firm composure.
-He had acquiesced, and we left the café and returned to our hotel in the automobile.
+I felt immediately that we had been deliberately targeted, but the question was, why?
+Bonheur was outraged and demanded that we speak at once with Captain Özgün of the Constantinople Police.
+I understood his indignation but told him we needed to maintain our composure.
+He acquiesced, and we left the café, returning to our hotel in the motorcar.

-The application of our cognitive percipience was required, if we were to verily solve this insoluble mystery afterwards.
+The application of our cognitive discernment was required if we were to truly solve this perplexing mystery.
 This reprehensible attempt on our lives by the daring assassin was a deliberate act imposed upon us.
-The question was by whom?
-The assassin was only the accessible pawn utilised, in this deadly game of precariousness, yet there was someone more devious and cunning than the assassin, who was the main conniver of this intricate plot.
+The question remained: by whom?
+The assassin was merely the accessible pawn utilised in this deadly game of subterfuge, yet there was someone far more devious and cunning than the assassin—someone who was the true mastermind behind this intricate plot.

 'Where?
 Tell me!'